CBS News says some of its Twitter accounts were hacked

-Social media accounts maintained by CBS News programs, "60 Minutes" and "48 Hours," were compromised on Saturday, the two programs' official Twitter accounts said.
+Social media accounts maintained by CBS News programmes, "60 Minutes" and "48 Hours," were compromised on Saturday, the two programs' official Twitter accounts said.

 A post on the "60 Minutes" Twitter microblog account, @60Minutes, said, "PLEASE NOTE: Our Twitter account was compromised earlier today.
 We are working with Twitter to resolve."
 Another post read, "A message that was posted earlier to this account was not written or sent by @60Minutes or its staff."